Despicable Me 4

 The Animation Quality

-One of the first things that struck me about "Despicable Me 4" was the animation quality.
+The first things that struck me about "Despicable Me 4" was the animation quality.
 Illumination has always delivered vibrant, colorful visuals, and this movie was no exception.
 The characters were more expressive than ever, thanks to advancements in animation technology.
 Small details, like the fabric of Gru's scarf or the textures of the Minions' overalls, added a layer of realism that made the film a visual delight.

 However, while the aesthetics were impressive, I found myself longing for tighter storytelling.
 The animation, no matter how stunning, sometimes felt like a glossy veneer covering a less cohesive narrative.
 There were moments when the animation dazzled yet couldn't quite distract from the shortcomings in the plot.